ishara/sonar-examples/projects/languages/php/php-sonar-runner/README.md

 Usage
 =====
-* Analyze the sample PHP project with Sonar using the Sonar Runner:
+* Analyze the PHP project with Sonar using the Sonar Runner:

         sonar-runner